jads1788/quickstarter/README.md

 [INSERT THEATER CATEGORY OUTCOMES HERE]
 A more relevant analysis for the customer requires an inspection within the Theater campaigns, divided into 3 subcategories: Musical, Plays and Spaces.
 The chart above shows that the Play subcategory has the highest number of a)campaigns, and b)successful outcomes.

+## Outcomes Based on Goals
+Campaigns between <$1000 and up to $20,000 have a 50% of success rate; and it picks up at 50% again between $35,000 and $50,000.
+The number of failed campaigns began raising exponentially as the campaign goals grew, peaking at $35,000, where close to 80% of campaigns failed.
+After a substancial drop in failure of about 50 points on campaigns asking between $35,000 and $40,000, failed campaigns reached their peak at almost 100% for campaigns asking from $50,000 or more.

+We would also like to point out that no campaign was cancelled, regardless of their goals.
+[Insert Outcomes Based on Goals]

 ## Outcomes Based on Campaign Lenght
 A majority of campaigns tend to have a duration of approximately 4 weeks.
 Although there are more successful campaings in the 30 days range, the ratio of failed campaigns also raises exponentially.
-When we specify our analysis into the Theater/Play subcategories within the US, we noticed that the success rates are higher for campaigns that last between 1 and 4 weeks, where 4 weeks seems to be the final recommendation.
+When we specify our analysis into the Theater/Play subcategories within the US, we noticed that the success rates are higher for campaigns that last between 1 and 4 weeks, where 4 weeks seems to be the final recommendation for the customer.
 [Insert US Outcomes Based on Campaign Length]

 ## Outcomes Based on Launch Date